Meet Lucia Fernandes

 Why I Do This

-And yet, they are constantly adapting to environments that feel overwhelming, inconsistent, or emotionally unsafe.
+Many cats live for years in quiet distress.
+They eat.
+They sleep.
+They do not cause problems.
+And yet they are constantly adapting to environments that feel overwhelming, inconsistent, or emotionally unsafe.

 Better Cat Behavior exists to give language to those silent experiences and to help guardians recognize early signs of stress before they escalate into visible behavior issues.
+Because when you understand what your cat is communicating, everything changes, not just the behavior, but the relationship.

 Where to Go Next